kennguyen001/crypto-blog/src/content/blog/2025/sept/how-i-added-dark-mode-to-my-astro-blog.md

 ---
 title: "How I Added Dark Mode to My Astro Blog"
 description: "A story about how I added dark mode to my Astro blog, the unexpected bugs I ran into, and how I fixed them."
-pubDate: 'Sept 17, 2025'
+pubDate: "Sept 17, 2025"
 ---

 One of the first things I wanted on my new Astro blog was a dark theme.
 I mean, every serious dev blog needs one, right?
 I thought it’d be a quick add-on, slap on a toggle, flip a few colors, done.
 Spoiler: it wasn’t that simple.
 Here’s how it went down.

 ## Tailwind Setup: The First Roadblock

 I started by trying to add Tailwind.
-Astro makes it easy *in theory*, but my setup wasn’t playing nice.
+Astro makes it easy _in theory_, but my setup wasn’t playing nice.
 At first I didn’t even have a `tailwind.config.mjs`.
 Then when I did get Tailwind running, my `@tailwind` directives in `global.css` were throwing unknown rule errors.

 It turned out I was missing **autoprefixer** and the right PostCSS plugin.
 A couple of installs later: